 In addition to your art and design electives, a large portion of your program consists of general electives.
 This is where you can broaden your studies even more.
 Whether it’s business, communication, health, music or ministry, you’ll find a wide variety of courses that allow you to customize the program to meet your career goals.

-The visual studies program at BJU opens the door to many career possibilities including:
+The visual arts program at BJU opens the door to many career possibilities including:

 - Studio artist

 - Art educator

 BJU offers students a variety of ways to network with employers and organizations.
 A multitude of job opportunities are posted each year on Career Central, our online job board.
 In addition, more than 60 businesses and 150 Christian schools/mission boards/Christian organizations come on campus to recruit students through on-campus interviews and job/ministry fairs.